rhorbatko/nomic_bio_challenge/README.md

 Make sure to email chris.harris@nomic.bio when you complete the assesment and it is ready for review.

 ## UMAP Feature
-[UMAP](https://umap-learn.readthedocs.io/en/latest/) (Uniform Manifold Approximation and Projection for Dimension Reduction) is a is a dimension reduction technique.
+[UMAP](https://umap-learn.readthedocs.io/en/latest/) (Uniform Manifold Approximation and Projection for Dimension Reduction) is a dimension reduction technique.
 For this assesment, you need to plot a two dimensional UMAP scatterplot with x_coor long the x-axis and y_coor along the y-axis.
 The user should be able to select which dataset to display, what points appear based on their metadata, and colour the plot based on a selected target's signal.
 See below for an example plot.

 ![Example UMAP](./Example%20UMAP.png)